Darkjeff/uniskip/README.md

 ## Features

-This module proveide a payment URL on Validate Invoice with uniskip API [Uniksip](https://www.uniskip.store/).
+This module provide a payment URL on Validate Invoice with uniskip API [Uniksip](https://www.uniskip.store/).

-Other external modules are available on [Dolistore.com](https://www.dolistore.com).

 ## Translations

 Translations can be completed manually by editing files into directories *langs*.

 ## Installation

+Prerequisites:

-Prerequisites: You must have the Dolibarr ERP CRM software installed.
-You can down it from [Dolistore.org](https://www.dolibarr.org).
+ - You must have the Dolibarr ERP CRM software installed.
+You can download it from [Dolistore.org](https://www.dolibarr.org).
+ - have php-curl extension install

 ### From the ZIP file and GUI interface